Chess tournament software for registration, pairings, and standings

 Built for the real operators behind local and rated chess events

-Run sections, pairings, standings, compliance tasks, and player-facing updates from one modern control surface.
+Run sections, pairings, standings, compliance tasks, and player-facing updates from one screen.

 Keep club pages, member communication, tournaments, and registrations inside one year-round platform.